 Management has examined the information within the market and selected economic drivers that have the best correlation to the portfolio's performance.
 Economic state is assigned to reflect the driver's impact on ECL.

 Cayman Expected state for the next 12 months

-Interest rate Base Positive
+Interest rate Base Stable

 Upside Positive

 Downside Stable

-Unemployment rate Base Positive
+Unemployment rate Base Negative

-Upside Super positive
+Upside Stable

-Downside Stable
+Downside Super Negative